HISTORY OF ALL SOUL’S DAY: DAY OF THE DEAD

 - November 2: All Soul’s Day

 What’s the Difference Between these Holidays?

-- Halloween we have already discussed at length.
+- Halloween: we have already discussed this at length.

 This holiday was not celebrated before the Middle Ages.
 All Soul’s Day is observed worldwide by Catholics and Anglicans but not so much by other less-liturgical Protestant churches.
 Lutherans, especially in Europe, merged it with All Saints’ Day and tidied and decorated graves.

 Anglicans also see it as an extension of All Saint’s Day as a commemoration to “remember those who have died” and is an optional observance.
 During the English Reformation, observance lapsed and now serves as a reminder of the resurrection from the dead.
 Methodist churches also observe it as an extension of All Saints’ Day.

 Why is there a Difference between liturgical Catholic and Anglican churches and other Protestant churches?